 Digital and Conceptual Artist

 As an advocate for the Mobile Digital Art movement, he speaks at events, runs practical workshops and writes about the progressive medium.
-He has partnered with Tate Galleries, V&A London, Apple and Microsoft to help promote the creative possibilities of, what is affectionately known as, finger-painting.
+He has taught digital painting at Tate Britain, V&A London and the Covent Garden Apple Store, celebrating the creative possibilities of, what is affectionately known as, finger-painting.